Norovirus: Classification

 Noroviruses (NoV) are a genetically diverse group of single-stranded positive-sense RNA, non-enveloped viruses belonging to the family Caliciviridae.
-According to the International Committee on Taxonomy of Viruses, the genus Norovirus has one species, which is called Norwalk virus.
+According to the International Committee on Taxonomy of Viruses, the genus Norovirus has one species: Norwalk virus (Norovirus norwalkense).

-Noroviruses can genetically be classified into at least seven different genogroups (GI, GII, GIII, GIV, GV, GVI, and GVII), which can be further divided into different genetic clusters or genotypes.
+Noroviruses can genetically be classified into at least seven different genogroups (GI, GII, GIII, GIV, GV, GVI, and GVII), which can be further divided into other genetic clusters or genotypes.

-Noroviruses commonly isolated in cases of acute gastroenteritis belong to two genogroups: genogroup I (GI) includes Norwalk virus, Desert Shield virus and Southampton virus; and II (GII), which includes Bristol virus, Lordsdale virus, Toronto virus, Mexico virus, Hawaii virus and Snow Mountain virus.
+Noroviruses commonly isolated in cases of acute gastroenteritis belong to two genogroups: genogroup I (GI) includes Norwalk virus, Desert Shield virus, and Southampton virus; and II (GII), which includes Bristol virus, Lordsdale virus, Toronto virus, Mexico virus, Hawaii virus and Snow Mountain virus.

 Most noroviruses that infect humans belong to genogroups GI and GII.

 Noroviruses from genogroup II, genotype 4 (abbreviated as GII.4) account for the majority of adult outbreaks of gastroenteritis and often sweep across the globe.

-Recent examples include US95/96-US strain, associated with global outbreaks in the mid- to late-1990s; Farmington Hills virus associated with outbreaks in Europe and the United States in 2002 and in 2004; and Hunter virus which was associated with outbreaks in Europe, Japan and Australasia.
+Recent examples include US95/96-US strain, associated with global outbreaks in the mid- to late-1990s; Farmington Hills virus associated with outbreaks in Europe and the United States in 2002 and in 2004; and Hunter virus which was associated with outbreaks in Europe, Japan, and Australasia.
 In 2006, there was another large increase in NoV infection around the globe.
 Reports have shown a link between the expression of human histo-blood group antigens (HBGAs) and the susceptibility to norovirus infection.
 Studies have suggested the capsid of noroviruses may have evolved from selective pressure of human HBGAs.
-HBGAs are not however the receptor or facilitator of norovirus infection.
-In fact, co-factors such as bile salts may facilitate the infection, making it more intense when introduced during or after the initial infection of the host tissue.
+HBGAs are not, however, the receptor or facilitator of norovirus infection.
+Co-factors such as bile salts may facilitate the infection, making it more intense when introduced during or after the initial infection of the host tissue.
 Bile salts are produced by the liver in response to eating fatty foods, and they help with the absorption of consumed lipids.
-It is not yet clear as to at what specific point in the Norovirus replication cycle bile salts facilitate infection: penetration, uncoating, or maintaining capsid stability.
+It is not yet clear at what specific point in the Norovirus replication cycle bile salts facilitate infection: penetration, uncoating, or maintaining capsid stability.

 The protein MDA-5 may be the primary immune sensor that detects the presence of noroviruses in the body.
 Some people have common variations of the MDA-5 gene that could make them more susceptible to norovirus infection.